Resources

 Dialectical thinking — the idea that two seemingly contradictory things can both be true — gives patients permission to feel frightened and hopeful, to grieve their diagnosis and still find happiness elsewhere.
 It also supports self-compassion: I'm coping the best I can right now — and I can learn new ways to cope.

-Validation — the recognition that a person's feelings and responses make sense given their circumstances — works on three levels.
-Self-validation quiets the inner critic and builds trust in one's own perceptions.
-Receiving validation from others creates a felt sense of being truly heard and understood.
-And offering validation to patients — communicating that their experience is real — deepens connection, builds therapeutic trust, and creates the safety that allows honest conversation to happen.
+Validation — the recognition that a person's feelings and responses make sense given their circumstances, operates on three distinct levels.
+The first is self-validation, which quiets the inner critic and builds trust in one's own perceptions.
+The second occurs when a person receives validation from others, creating a felt sense of being truly heard and understood.
+The third involves offering validation to patients by communicating that their experience is real, which deepens connection, builds therapeutic trust, and creates the safety that allows honest conversation to happen.

 A clinician's personal understanding of these skills helps them teach more genuinely.